-When people are vaccinated with ChAdOx1 NipahB they should develop the intended immune response against Nipah Glycoprotein G. However, they may develop an immune response against ChAdOx1 itself.
+When people are vaccinated with ChAdOx1 MERS they should make the intended immune response against the MERS spike protein.
+However, they may also make an immune response against ChAdOx1 itself.
 Some scientists believe that having a strong immune response against ChAdOx1 might interfere with future doses of ChAdOx1-based vaccines and prevent them working as well.
-The same potential interference issue might also apply to other related (adenoviral) vaccines (e.g. the Janssen

-COVID-19 vaccine), although these are not currently in widespread use in the UK.
-This is the reason we are not including participants who have had an adenoviral-vaccine within the year prior to the trial.
+The same potential interference issue might also apply to other adenovirus-based vaccines (e.g. the Johnson and Johnson COVID-19 vaccine), although these are not currently in widespread use in the UK.